-The frequency of light is known as the number of crests that passes through a particular point in a second.
+The frequency of light is known as the number of crests that pass through a particular point in a second.

-The wavelength of light is known as the distance between the two successive crests or troughs.
+The wavelength of light is known as the distance between two successive crests or troughs.
 Light waves travel through the vacuum at the same speed.
-Wavelength and frequency are lightly similar, thus the higher the frequency, the shorter the wavelength.
+Wavelength and frequency are slightly similar, thus the higher the frequency, the shorter the wavelength.

 It is a specific point in the time frame of the cyclic waveform.
-The intensity of light energy increase when the waves are in phase.
+The intensity of light energy increases when the waves are in phase.